queso-fuego/UEFI-GPT-image-creator/README.md

 write_gpt [options]

 options:
--h  --help             Print this help text
+-ad --add-data-files   Add local files to the basic data partition, and create
+                       a <FILE.INF> file for each one under the directory '/EFI/BOOT/' in the ESP. ex: '-ad ../folderA/fileB.txt'.
+-ae --add-esp-files    Add local files to the generated EFI System Partition.
+                       File paths must start under root '/' and end with a slash '/', and all dir/file names are limited to FAT 8.3 naming.
+Each file is added in 2 parts; The 1st arg for the path, and the 2nd arg for the file to add to that path. ex: '-ae /EFI/BOOT/ file1.txt' will add the local file 'file1.txt' to the ESP under the path '/EFI/BOOT' To add multiple files (up to 10), use multiple
+                       <path> <file> args after the initial -ae flag
+                       ex: '-ae /DIR1/ FILE1.TXT /DIR2/ FILE2.TXT'.
--es --esp-size         Set the size of the EFI System Partition in MB -ds --data-size        Set the size of the Basic Data Partition in MiB; Minimum
+-ds --data-size        Set the size of the Basic Data Partition in MiB; Minimum
-                       size is 1MiB
+                       size is 1 MiB.
--ls --lba-size         Set the lba (sector) size in bytes; This is considered
+-es --esp-size         Set the size of the EFI System Partition in MiB.
-                       experimental, as I lack tools for proper testing.
-                       Valid sizes: 512/1024/2048/4096
+-h  --help             Print this help text.
 -i  --image-name       Set the image name.
-Default name is 'test.img' -ae --add-esp-file     Add a local file to the generated EFI System Partition.
+Default name is 'test.img'.
-                       File path must be qualified and quoted, name length must be <= 8 characters, and file must be under root ('/'), '/EFI/', or '/EFI/BOOT/'
-                       example: -ae '/EFI/file1.txt' will add local file './file1.txt' as '/EFI/FILE1.TXT' in the ESP.
--ad --add-data-file    Add a file to the basic data partition, and create a
-                       <FILENAME.INF> file under '/EFI/BOOT/' in the ESP.
+-l  --lba-size         Set the lba (sector) size in bytes; This is considered
+                       experimental, as tools are lacking for proper testing Valid sizes: 512/1024/2048/4096.
 -v  --vhd              Create a fixed vhd footer, and add it to the end of the
                        disk image.
 The image name will have a .vhd suffix.
 ```

--ae/--add-esp-file and -ad/--add-data will add `file_name` to the *new* image file each time.
-They do not update an existing image.
+-ae/--add-esp-files and -ad/--add-data-files will add files to a *new* image file each time.
+They do not update an existing images.
-If no image name is provided, a default name `test.img` will be used.

 ## Example
 ![Example1](./example_1_2023-04-24.png "Showing an example of creating an generated image and running in qemu.")